All posts by Sophia Sebastianelli

 Sets

-– Most sets where filmed in Texas however the built sets where built in the Warner Brother Studio in California.
+– Most sets where filmed in Texas, as Bonnie and Clyde where from Texas. however the built sets where built in the Warner Brother Studio in California.
 The sets that where built looked realistic do the time and where built to look like other location in Texas.

 Costumes

 – The most iconic looks from the film, Bonnie and Clyde leaned heavily on the classics.
 Clyde’s pinstripe double- breasted suit was tailored to perfection, while her ribbed knit sweater, tweed pencil skirt, silk scarf and wool beret where criminally chic.
-They costumes where very typical of the time period of 1950s and 1960s and the costumes where inspired by many, and was nominated for an Oscar that year for costume design.
+The costume Faye Dunaway wore where very typical of the time period of 1950s and 1960s and the costumes where inspired by many, and was nominated for an Oscar that year for costume design.
+The film was made in the 1960s however was made to look like the 1940s which was when the real Bonnie and Clyde was robbing banks.

 Props